nrdg/cloudknot/doc/getting_started.rst

 cloudknot along with other users in the same organization, you might bump up against these limitations.
 To avoid the VPC limit, try always to use the default VPC or to agree with your coworkers on using an organization-wide PARS name.
-To avoid the batch limits, clobber old knots that you are no longer using.
-If none of those approaches work for you, you can request increases to some service limits as outlined `here
+To avoid the batch limits, :ref:`clobber <clobber-label>` old knots that you are no longer using.
+If none of those approaches work for you, you can `request increases to some service limits
 <https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html>`_.

-If the terms "knot," "PARS," and "clobber" in the preceding paragraph confound you, take a look at the cloudknot API.
+If the terms ":ref:`knot <knot-label>`," ":ref:`PARS <pars-label>`," and ":ref:`clobber <clobber-label>`" in the preceding paragraph confound you, take a look at the :ref:`cloudknot documentation <doc-label>`.

 Debugging and logging